pettermartinsson94/master-thesis-code/README.md

 4. Run the code provided in the markdown file labeled "Petter Martinsson".

-AI disclaimer: Parts of the code have been troubleshooted with the aid of GPT-4.
+AI disclaimer: GPT-4 was used to troubleshoot parts of the code.